aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 ## Getting started

-This section describes how to get started with the type-safe API.
+This section describes how to get started with the Type Safe API.
 For more information, refer to the other user guides on particular features of this library.

 !!! info

     Select the tabs to use this library with infrastructure and lambda handlers in the same language, but you can mix and match language.
-For example, you could write CDK infrastructure in Java and implement your lambda handlers in Python.
+For example, you could write CDK infrastructure in Java and implement some lambda handlers in Python, and others in TypeScript.

 ### Type Safe API project structure

 The `TypeSafeApiProject` projen project sets up the project structure for you.
 Consider the following parameters when creating the project:

 - `model` - Configure the API model.
 Select a `language` for the model from either [Smithy](https://smithy.io/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and provide `options.smithy` or `options.openapi` depending on your choice.
+- `infrastructure` - Select the `language` you are writing your CDK infrastructure in.
+A construct will be generated in this language which can be used to deploy the API.
+- `handlers` - Optionally select the `languages` in which you wish to write lambda handlers for operations in.
-- `runtime` - Configure the generated runtime projects.
+- `runtime` - Optionally configure additional generated runtime projects.
 Include one or more `languages` you want to write your client and/or server-side code in.
 These projects contain generated types defined in your model, as well as type-safe lambda handler wrappers for implementing each operation.
-- `infrastructure` - Select the `language` you are writing your CDK infrastructure in.
-A construct will be generated in this language which can be used to deploy the API.
+You'll notice runtime packages are automatically generated for languages you picked for `infrastructure` and `handlers`.
-- `documentation` - Specify `formats` to generate documentation in.
+- `documentation` - Optionally specify `formats` to generate documentation in.
-- `library` - Specify additional `libraries` to generate, such as React Query hooks for use in a React website.
+- `library` - Optionally specify additional `libraries` to generate, such as React Query hooks for use in a React website.

 ## Create your API project